alessgorgo/SimpleCrypt/readme.md

 1. **AES-256 Encryption**: SimpleCrypt uses AES-256-CBC to secure data, a widely regarded and secure encryption method.
 2. **Argon2id Key Derivation**: Passkeys are derived using **Argon2id**, a memory-hard algorithm that offers better resistance against brute-force attacks compared to PBKDF2.
+3. **Automatic Config File Creation**: If the config file is not found, it is automatically created with default Argon2 parameters.
-3. **Password Complexity Checks**: Passwords are validated for strength before processing.
+4. **Password Complexity Checks**: Passwords are validated for strength before processing.
-4. **Password via Environment Variable**: The `$PASSWORD` environment variable can be used to securely pass passwords for automated operations.
+5. **Password via Environment Variable**: The `$PASSWORD` environment variable can be used to securely pass passwords for automated operations.
-5. **Encrypted Data in JSON**: Encrypted files now store their initialization vector (IV) within a JSON format for better portability.
+6. **Encrypted Data in JSON**: Encrypted files now store their initialization vector (IV) within a JSON format for better portability.

 ---